trick77/huawei-hilink-status/README.md

 huawei-hilink-status
 ===================

-Simple Python command-line utility to query Huawei HiLink modems for status information.
+Unsophisticated Python command-line utility to show device information and the connection status from Huawei HiLink modems.

 ## Installation
-The utility uses the xmltodict library which can be installed using ```pip```:
+The utility uses the xmltodict module which can be installed using ```pip```:
 ```
 apt-get install python-pip
 pip install xmltodict